IjzerenHein/firestorter/README.md

 - Works with Vue.js

-Want to learn more, head over to [firestorter.com](http://firestorter.com) 🤘
+Want to learn more, head over to the [docs](https://ijzerenhein.github.io/firestorter) 🤘